jshultz/vagrant-lamp/README.md

 `public/` folder matching the `host` you specified.
 Alternately you may specify a docroot explicitly by adding a `docroot` key in the json file.

+NOTE: After creating the folder and the .json file in `data_bags/sites` you must run: either:

+    $ vagrant reload --provision

+or

+    $ vagrant up --provision

+This depends on whether or not your vagrant instance is already running.

 ### MySQL

 The guests local 3306 port is available on the host at port 33066.
 It is also available on every domain.
 Logging in can be done with username=root, password=vagrant.